labosca/wmto-ontology/README.md

 # wmto-ontology
-Workplace Management Ontology for the University of Torino/
+Workplace Management Ontology for the University of Torino
 <https://labosca.github.io/wmto-ontology/>